 For the realtor

-Sure, skipping the walk-through could save you 30-60 minutes.
-Consider this, though: If a customer sees the inspection report without the benefit of a walk-through, the report could scare the crap out of them.
+Sure, skipping the walk-through could save you 30+ minutes.
+Consider this, though: If a customer sees the inspection report without the benefit of a walk-through, the report could really scare them.
 This means you might spend hours on damage control and explaining things to the client.

 On the other hand, if the client sees the report after the walk-through, it will make much more sense to them.
 You will spend a lot less time explaining things to the client and calming them down.
 In the end, it will be much easier for you to go over the report with the client and prepare the BINSR.

-Look at it this way: Would you rather spend an extra 45 minutes hanging out at the inspection?
+Look at it this way: Would you rather spend an extra 30 or so minutes hanging out at the inspection?
 Or would you rather spend several hours talking the client off a ledge after they read the report?

 For the home inspector